stranothus/slash-commands-permissions/README.md

 1. Use `git clone https://github.com/stranothus/Discord-Template.git` in the parent directory.
 2. cd into the resulting directory and run `npm install` to install node_modules.
 3. Create your Discord application and create a bot for it.
+4. Toggle server member and message content intents to on in the bot page on Discord.
+5. Invite the bot to your server through the OAuth2 URL Generator.
+Make sure to click the bot, applications.commands, and send messages permissions as well as any others you're bot will need.
-4. Create a .env file with your bot token like `TOKEN="your token here"`
+6. Create a .env file with your bot token like `TOKEN="your token here"`

 And you can start running your Discord bot right away!